Sell AMP Shares

 This is because the AMP demerger in December 2003 involved cancelling in total 29.1947766% of your AMP shares.
 The Tax Office considers each purchase of shares as an individual parcel and it was left to the taxpayer to decide which parcel(s) of shares were cancelled to arrive at the 29.1947766% total.

-Further information can be found at the ATO website using these links:
+Further information can be found at the ATO website using this link –AMP Demerger Tax Information (opens in new window).

 How do I sell AMP shares?